Plan For America Q+A: The US Social Safety Net will be the best in the world

 - Once the loans had been repaid, the heirs would receive the full amount of the cash flows — income and estate tax free — which is the legacy of the original participant.

-The PFA is based on individually-owned and individually-funded insurance policies and retirement account.
+PFA is based on individually-owned and individually-funded insurance policies and retirement account.
 The funding is accomplished through payroll contributions and/or interest-free loans that are ultimately paid back from the cash flow from the individual’s For America Security Trust (FAST) account.

 The FAST account is individually owned and funded, whereas, most of the nations have government owned, controlled and funded plans.
-This mostly unique characteristic enables the PFA participants to pass the wealth that he/she has accumulated on to heirs in the form of tax-free cash flow because the account is not with the government and is not ceded to the government upon death.
+This mostly unique characteristic enables PFA’s participants to pass the wealth that he/she has accumulated on to heirs in the form of tax-free cash flow because the account is not with the government and is not ceded to the government upon death.